Ankitha-7go/Real-Time-Traffic-Signal-Detection-System--Problem-statement-in-Hackathon-/README.md

 # Real-Time-Traffic-Signal-Detection-System--Problem-statement-in-Hackathon-
 # 🚦 Traffic Signal Detector
+# demo video of how it works present at the end!

 A real-time traffic signal color detection system using computer vision.
 This project detects **Red, Yellow, and Green signals** from a live camera feed.